 Welcome to Alternative Learning Academy

-In order to ensure student success through graduation or re-integration to their homeschools, staff work with students to assist them develop self-management skills, problem-solving techniques, de-escalation techniques, effective and healthy decision making, self-regulation techniques, and improve interpersonal skills.
+In order to ensure student success through graduation or re-integration to their homeschools, staff work with students to assist them to develop self-management skills, problem-solving techniques, de-escalation techniques, effective and healthy decision making, self-regulation techniques, and improve interpersonal skills.
 The emphasis is on helping students develop these skills in order to improve their time-on-task, work completion rate, focus on instruction, and interaction with peers and staff.

-This program’s physical environment is one which is smaller in scale and with significantly decreased student to teacher ratios.
+This program’s physical environment is one that is smaller in scale and with the significantly decreased student to teacher ratios.
 Students experience much greater individualized attention and instruction as well as increased opportunities to develop interpersonal and cooperative skills.
 Students maintain 5 class-period academic school days and receive regular individual or group counseling and supportive services.
 Students are afforded the opportunity to accelerate or recover credit.

 The goal of the program is (1) to get students prepared for successful re-integration into their home school or (2) to fulfill District 211 graduation requirements through the ALA program.